 Kammaras are found in Kasargode district in Kerala.
 They are blacksmiths by profession.
 Their total population in Kerala is only 123.

 Kanikkars are inhabitants of the area around Agastyakutam and Mahendragiri peaks of the Western Ghats in the Thiruvananthapuram and Kollam districts of Kerala.
 They are also seen in the Adimali hills of Idukki.
 They are engaged in agriculture and collection of forest produces.

-Read more about Kanikkaran at A Peep into the Tribalscape (10 narrative profiles and travelogues)
+Read more on Kanikar (Village administration, medicines and magic for healing marriage, Death and burial, hobbies, art forms and artifacts etc) at A Peep into the Tribalscape (10 narrative profiles and travelogues)

 Kani is a nomadic tribe in Kerala.
 They were known for familiarizing Kallana, allegedly a cryptic elephant and a herbal medicine known as jeevani.
 The medicinal properties of the plant called Arogyapacha (Trichopus zeylanicus) were also discovered through them.

 The Kattunaikans and Cholanaikkans are said to be two groups of the same tribe.